Degrees & Certifications

 Begin your career in teaching with a degree or non-degreed certification from the School of Education.
 Programs include complete preparation for certification in either elementary or secondary education.

 Bachelor of Arts or Science with Teacher Certification

 Our bachelor's programs begin in the third year of undergraduate studies.
 Because we do not fully admit students as first-year students (freshmen), all our undergraduate students are technically transfer students—while most transfer from within the University of Michigan, many transfer from external institutions.

-As a first-year student, you may apply for the Preferred Admissions program, which would allow you to complete your first two years at another of the university's schools (usually the College of Literature, Science, and the Arts) while receiving advising from the School of Education, before transferring to our program at the beginning of your junior year.
+As a first-year student, you may apply for the Teacher Education Preferred Admissions (TEPA) Program, which would allow you to complete your first two years at another of the university's schools (usually the College of Literature, Science, and the Arts) while receiving advising from the School of Education, before transferring to our program at the beginning of your junior year.

 If you wish to become a secondary teacher, you may remain with another unit such as the College of Literature, Science, and the Arts, while completing coursework at the School of Education and earning a recommendation for a Michigan provisional teaching certification.
 Students pursuing certification in music or physical education, however, must remain within their home unit.